 Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
-If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.
+If these members have prior service

-Retirement Contributions

-Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-The Town elected to phase in the required 5% member contribution but all employees will be paying the full 5% by July 1, 2016.
-Member contributions are taxdeferred until thev withdrawn as part of a retirement benefit or as a refund.
-The employer makes a separate actuarially determined contribution to VRS for all employees. covered and invests both member employer contributions provide funding for the future benefit payment.

-Retirement Contributions

-Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary Some political reduction. subdivisions elected to phase in required 5% member the contribution but all employees will be paying the full 5% by July 1, 2016.

-Retirement Contributions

-A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the contribution components of the plan.
-Mandatory contributions are based on a percentage of the creditable employee's compensation and are required from both the member and the employer.
-Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions specified according to percentages.
+Plan and remain as Plan 1 or ORP.
+Plan and remain as Plan 2 or ORP. under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.
+Retirement Contributions Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
+Member contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
+The employer makes a separate actuarially determined contribution to VRS for all covered employees.
+VRS invests both member and employer contributions to provide funding for the future benefit payment.
+Retirement Contributions Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
+Retirement Contributions A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
+Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
+Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.
+Creditable Service Creditable service includes active service.

-Creditable Service

-Creditable service includes active service.
 Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the was granted. member creditable member's total service is one of the factors determine to eligibility for retirement benefit.
-It also may count toward the health eligibility for insurance credit in retirement, if
+It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
+A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
+Creditable Service Same as Plan 1 Creditable Service Defined Benefit Component: Under the defined benefit component of the plan, creditable service includes active service.
+Members earn creditable service for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
+A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may count toward eligibility for the health insurance credit.

-Creditable Service

-Same as Plan 1

-Creditable Service